open-ecosystem-federation/ecosystem-toolkit/docs/technical-specification.md

 * Classify these entities according to their role (e.g. Expert System, Participant, External Feed)
 * Label these entities with human readable names
 * Associate the identifiers of each entity with authentication, authorisation and provenance mechanisms
-* Associate the identifiers of each Expert System with its URL
+* Associate the identifiers of each Expert System with its URI

 The use of these terms from the Core Ontology allows the Owning Entity to instantiate an Ecosystem, by identifying and qualifying the members of that Ecosystem.
 The details of each entity are recorded in the [Registry](technical-specification#45-registry).